Fabián Noguera: Santos

 On 21 February 2016, as his contract was due to expire, Noguera reached an agreement with Série A club Santos, with the deal being effective in May.
 On 5 July he signed a contract until June 2021 with the club, being officially presented a day later.

 Noguera made his unofficial debut for the club on 8 October 2016, coming on as a first half substitute for Luiz Felipe and scoring his side's only in a 1–1 friendly draw against Benfica.
 He made his Série A debut five days later, coming on as a late substitute for Renato in a 1–0 away win against São Paulo.

 Noguera scored his first official goal for Peixe on 16 October 2016, netting the equalizer in a 1–1 home draw against Grêmio.
 He made his Copa Libertadores debut the following 5 July, replacing Kayke in a 3–2 away win against Atlético Paranaense.

 On 8 January 2021, after his loan spells, Noguera terminated his contract with Santos.

 Estudiantes (loan)

 On 23 January 2018, Noguera was loaned to Estudiantes for one year, with a buyout clause.

 Gimnàstic (loan)

 On 22 January 2019, Noguera moved to Spanish Segunda División side Gimnàstic de Tarragona, on loan until the end of the season.
 He became an immediate first-choice at the club, but suffered relegation.

 Ponferradina (loan)

 On 21 August 2019, Noguera agreed to a one-year loan deal with SD Ponferradina, still in the Spanish second division.

+Abha

+On 11 August 2023, Noguera joined Saudi Pro League club Abha on a two-year contract.

+Newell's Old Boys

+On 12 July 2025, Noguera returned to Argentina to join Newell's Old Boys as a free agent.